-At 31 December 2018, the Authority held CI\$273,827 (2017: CI\$339,017) in financial instruments represented by cash and cash equivalents at one financial institution in the Cayman Islands (see Note 3).
+At 31 December 2019, the Authority had CI\$289,325 (2018: CI\$273,827) in a current account at one financial institution in the Cayman Islands (see Note 3).
 As such, the AOA is exposed to credit related losses in the event of non-performance by the financial institution.
 However, given the high credit rating of this financial institution, the Authority does not anticipate any material losses as a result of this concentration.